 Ask yourself how you’re going to make those mortgage payments, regardless of whether they increase.
 You won’t have two incomes streaming into your household anymore.
 You’ll have to swing the financial burden on your own earnings, plus any child and spousal support you anticipate receiving.
 If it looks like it’s going to be a tight squeeze, the reality may be even worse — life has a way of tossing budget-busters at even the most financially responsible individuals.
 There will be repairs.
 Property taxes may go up.
 Affording the home on your own is most feasible in the long term if you have a fair bit of money left over in your budget after accounting for the mortgage payments and other necessary expenses.

 These are just some of the reasons you might not want to fight to keep the marital home, but your personal reasons may be such that the pitfalls are something you’re willing to accept.
-If you have any questions about divorce, call the Law Offices Of Peter Van Aulen for a free consultation.
+If you have any questions about divorce, call the Law Offices Of Peter Van Aulen for a free 30 minute in office consultation.